 Financial Risks: Poor budget management or overly aggressive strategies can result in financial losses.
 If not managed carefully, PPC campaigns can quickly become costly without delivering adequate returns.

 Limited Resources: Budget constraints can limit the scope of a PPC campaign, potentially leading to missed opportunities.
-Effective budget management involves making sometimes difficult choices about what aspects of a campaign to prioritize.
+Effective budget management means making tough choices about which parts of a campaign to prioritize.

 Strategic Thinking